dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 ### 📲 Displaying results in Flutter
 We will be using Flutter to make a simple Android app that send an image and receive the bounding box prediction via HTTP calls.

-Flutter uses the *Dart* programming language.
+Flutter uses the *Dart* programming language that makes it incredible easy to construct graphical user interface (GUI).
+I omit the codes to construct the GUI in this post for simplicity.
+Let me know if you'd like to access it.
+There are also tons of tutorials on how to construct the GUI so, I will not cover them here too.

-The code snippet below shows a function to perform the HTTP call in *Dart*.
+The snippet of code that allows us to perform the HTTP call to the Hugging Face server is as follows.
 ```dart {linenos=table}
 import 'dart:convert';
 import 'package:http/http.dart' as http;